From CPD to advocacy: How Member Priorities Shifted in 2025

 2. Advocacy has moved decisively into second place

-In a climate shaped by regulatory reform, funding pressure, workforce challenges and policy uncertainty, more members are looking to their associations to speak on their behalf with clarity and credibility.
+This does not mean advocacy was previously unimportant.
+Rather, it suggests to us that members are now more likely to name it explicitly as a reason they belong.
+In a climate shaped by constant regulatory reform, funding pressures, workforce challenges and policy uncertainty, more members are looking to their associations to speak on their behalf with clarity and credibility.

 What this means: